 The Glenelg to Seacliff Coastal walk begins at the Glenelg foreshore and heads south along the pedestrian and cycling path lined with Norfolk pines trees.
 This part of the walk features historic mansions of Glenelg.
-Pick up a historic mansion of Glenelg brochure from the Glenelg visitor outlet to find out more about these old homes.
 Make a stop on the Broadway to enjoy food and a bit of retail therapy or continue on your journey.

 Somerton Park to Brighton

 Brighton / Wituwartingga

 - Distance: 1.7 kilometres from The Kiosk at Somerton to Brighton Jetty